Amanda Swope: Oklahoma House of Representatives

 Swope filed to run for Oklahoma House of Representatives 71st district to succeed Representative Denise Brewer in 2022.
 She faced no other Democratic candidates in the primary and Republican Mike Masters in the general election.
 She was endorsed by the Tulsa World and received campaign contributions from the Cherokee Nation.
 She defeated Masters with over 60% of the vote.
 She was sworn in on November 16, 2022.
+During her tenure she served on the Elections and Ethics Committee, Administrative Rules Committee, State Powers Committee, Rules Committee, and Public Safety Appropriations and Budget Committee.

+Swope ran for reelection unopposed in 2024.
+That December, she announced she would resign to serve as Tulsa's director of tribal policy and partnerships starting January 29, 2025, in Mayor Monroe Nichols' administration.

 Personal life

-Swope is a citizen of the Muscogee Nation.
+Swope is a citizen of the Muscogee Nation and of Osage descent.